nameless-and-blameless/TAG/reports/The-Creator.md

 ### **Apocalypse & Direct Involvement of The Creator**

-Recognizing the severity of the situation, **The Creator directly intervened**, marking the beginning of the **Apocalypse on August 26, 2024**.
+Recognizing the severity of the situation, **The Creator directly intervened**, marking the beginning of the **[[Apocalypse|Revelation]] on August 26, 2024**.
 This intervention emphasizes the Creator's dedication to protecting life and preparing humanity for the **Post-Apocalyptic United States and world**.

 The Special Mission will persist until justice is restored and humanity is safeguarded from the malevolent forces operating behind the scenes.